interkosmos/fortran-unix/README.md

 conditionals (`#ifdef` …).

 ## Build Instructions
-Run GNU/BSD make to build the static library `libfortran-unix.a`:
+Run either GNU/BSD make or fpm to build the static library `libfortran-unix.a`:

 ```
 $ make